 Yes, there are absolutely nutritional benefits to grilling your food.
 Grilling adds flavor without adding calories.
 You end up eating less fat, as the grease drips off into the grill grates.
 Vegetables retain more of their nutrients.
 And overall, people tend to eat more protein and vitamins and less carbs with the types of food that goes on the grill.

-“I don’t have time to go to the gym because I have to cook dinner”
+- “I don’t have time to go to the gym because I have to cook dinner.”

-“I don’t have time to cook dinner because I have to run errands”
+- “I don’t have time to cook dinner because I have to run errands.”

 Purchasing a grill is a large investment, no doubt about it.
 But economically speaking, we know that going out to eat with a family of 4 multiple times a week can add up quickly.
 Not to mention the gas it takes to make the extra trip in your car.
 Whether you are looking at a wood pellet grill, like the Grilla or Silverbac, or a charcoal grill like the Kong, cooking at home becomes a much more frequent occurrence.
 If you’re considering spending a lot of money on a quality grill/smoker, of course you are going to want to use it!
+In fact, you will likely find yourself looking for excuses to use it and get the advantages of grilling food.
+After all, it is tons of fun to make meals that taste like you spent hours on them, even though you did not.

 Do yourself a favor and head to the grocery store for homemade meals for half the cost.
 Buying in bulk and preparing portioned meals for the week may also save more than a few bucks long term.
 Your waistline AND your wallet will thank you.